 “We were thinking, ‘This is probably it for this year, but we’re ready to come back fighting next year,’” Berger says.

 But that weekend, she got a text message from May’s office that made her hopeful.
 The Senate budget proposal had included $624 million for Fair Pay for Home Care, a pared-down version of the original bill.
 State Senate majority leader Andrea Stewart-Cousins had “picked up and championed” the legislation throughout budget negotiations, according to Berger.
-In the weeks that followed, New York Caring Majority continued meeting with lawmakers and organizing rallies in the Bronx and Albany—anything to “put the pressure on” a scandal-weakened Governor Cuomo to include the bill in the finalized state budget, Berger says.
+In the weeks that followed, NY Caring Majority continued meeting with lawmakers and organizing rallies in the Bronx and Albany—anything to “put the pressure on” a scandal-weakened Governor Cuomo to include the bill in the finalized state budget, Berger says.
 Meanwhile, President Biden had begun discussing care work in the context of roads and bridges, and put $400 billion toward home- and community-based services in his $2 trillion infrastructure plan.

 “We have been waiting forever for this kind of acknowledgement of the essential nature of care work in our society,” says Berger.

 “You’re going to see people leaving their jobs.”